EX-XDRiVER/Chart-Documentation/xdrv.md

 - In each chart, a checkpoint is generated at row 0 with the name `Start Line`.
 The name of this checkpoint can be changed by manually defining the checkpoint at row 0.

 `#MEASURE_LINE`
 - Creates a measure line at the given note row.
+Can optionally be given `left` or `right` as the first argument to be only on a specific track.

 ### Example Chart File
 Here's an example of a complete .xdrv file.